mattbelsky/KomodoCrypto/README.md

 # Komodo Crypto

-Komodo Crypto is an automated cryptocurrency trading application that makes trades when a profitable arbitrage opportunity is detected between exchanges, with its functionality accessed via HTTP endpoints.
-Komodo employs Knowm's excellent [XChange](https://github.com/knowm/XChange) library to interact with the exchanges, retrieving ticker data, user account information, and making the trades themselves.
+Komodo Crypto is an automated cryptocurrency trading application that makes trades when a profitable arbitrage opportunity is detected between exchanges, and its functionalities are accessible via HTTP endpoints.
+Komodo employs Knowm's excellent [XChange](https://github.com/knowm/XChange) library to interact with the exchanges, retrieving ticker data and user account information, as well as executing trades.

 ## Deployment